Fact-checked by Rafael Tabasca, Full Stack Developer @ Capicua.

 ● Parameters & Variables.
 A parameter is a metric used to represent a population trait.
 Meanwhile, variables are metrics of interest for each entity in a population.

-Math is an essential subject in Machine Learning.
-You need to handle a few math concepts to understand how ML algorithms work and how to create models.
-These topics include linear functions, linear algebra, and multivariate calculus.
-Statistics is also a pillar of Machine Learning.
-It allows ML to understand and make sense of the underlying structure of the data.
-All the prior is vital to building accurate, robust models forecasting success.
+A deep understanding of Math is essential in Artificial Intelligence (AI), Computer Science, Machine Learning, Neural Networks, and Deep Learning (DL).
+You need to handle these key concepts to understand how ML algorithms work and how to create models.
+These foundational ideas include logistic regression, conditional probability, probability distributions, gradient descent, confidence intervals, algebraic equations, and multivariable calculus.
+Statistics is another key topic if you're considering a career in Machine Learning and Data Science, allowing a solid understanding of Machine Learning and making sense of the underlying structure of the data.
+All the prior is vital for industry experts to build accurate, robust models, like Generative Adversarial Networks (GANs), forecasting success in the Data Science industry.